WiWeb-NL/Workflow-ai/.github/CONTRIBUTING.md

-# Contributing to Sim Studio
+# Contributing to Visual Workflow AI

-Thank you for your interest in contributing to Sim Studio!
+Thank you for your interest in contributing to Visual Workflow AI!
 Our goal is to provide developers with a powerful, user-friendly platform for building, testing, and optimizing agentic workflows.
 We welcome contributions in all forms—from bug fixes and design improvements to brand-new features.

 > **Project Overview:**
-> Sim Studio is a monorepo using Turborepo, containing the main application (`apps/sim/`), documentation (`apps/docs/`), and shared packages (`packages/`).
+> Visual Workflow AI is a monorepo using Turborepo, containing the main application (`apps/sim/`), documentation (`apps/docs/`), and shared packages (`packages/`).
 The main application is built with Next.js (app router), ReactFlow, Zustand, Shadcn, and Tailwind CSS.
 Please ensure your contributions follow our best practices for clarity, maintainability, and consistency.

 ---